arita37/zbuild/README.md

-# conda package for amazon pecos
+# conda package for hnsw

 ## Purpose